ted-tanner/seagreen/Readme.md

 * Multithreaded scheduler (in a separate header).
   - Linked list for threads that is synchronized using something similar to Linux's RCU.
   - Blocking thread pool for making synchronous functions async (sort of)

-loadctx should return a pointer passed in as an arg savenewctx should return 0